preparation and aftercare

 Removing Your Previous Tan

 Your previous tan should be mostly faded before your next appointment.
+Light staining is okay.
+Dry buildup is not.

 • Moisturize daily (this is the most important step for an even fade)